-After appropriate documentation has been provided to the Director of Academic Advising and Career Development, accommodation(s) will be determined on an individual basis dependent upon documented need for services and the university's assessment of the individual's need as related to his or her academic program.
+After appropriate documentation has been provided to the Office of Academic Success and Graduate Services, accommodation(s) will be determined on an individual basis dependent upon documented need for services and the university's assessment of the individual's need as related to his or her academic program.
 These services may include liaison with faculty members, promotion of self-advocacy skills, and securing appropriate classroom accommodations.
 Study skills counseling and some tutoring are also available.
-At the student's request and upon receipt of a signed consent form, the Director of Academic Advising and Career Development will notify the appropriate faculty of recommended specific accommodation(s).
+At the student's request and upon receipt of a signed consent form, the appropriate faculty will be notified of recommended specific accommodation(s).
 The student will then meet with his or her instructors to discuss the accommodation(s).
-It is expected that students will update their requests for accommodation(s) each semester by completing and returning the update form to the Director of Academic Advising and Career Development in a timely manner.
+It is expected that students will update their requests for accommodation(s) each semester by completing and returning the update form in a timely manner.

-Reasonable accommodation involves a level of shared responsibility, cooperation, and communication among faculty, staff, and students in order to ensure academic integrity and provide equal educational opportunities for students with disabilities.
-Ultimately, it is the student's responsibility to tell the Director of Academic Advising and Career Development if adjustments are not working out well.
+Reasonable accommodation involves a level of shared responsibility, cooperation, and communication among faculty, staff, and students in order to ensure academic integrity and provide equal educational oppor tunities for students with disabilities.
 Students who receive academic auxiliary aids and services from the university, based on the university's assessment of the need related to the academic program, will be required to apply for state and/or federal funds for which they may be eligible and to reimburse the university for expenses incurred.
 Examples of those sources include but are not limited to the Texas Rehabilitation Commission, the Texas Commission for the Blind, or the Veterans Administration.